In this interview you’ll learn from two women how, if you heal your trauma, you can lose the weight that you constantly struggle with.

 Danielle has written a new book that I’m honored to be a part of sharing my story!
 It will be coming out in September, You Matter – How to Take Ownership of Your Life So You Can Really Live.
 I’ll post the link when it is available.

 If you want to set yourself free, join me in having the freedom to eat.
-Check out the free book study and register for The Freedom to Eat – 10 Secrets for Lasting Weight Loss and Inner Peace.
+Read the first two chapters, The Secrets we Keep and Goodbye Diets, Hello Freedom.